 but instead sitting inside the oven doing absolutely nothing.

 The Standards of Practice (SoP) of the American Society of Home Inspectors (ASHI) does not require home inspectors to test for or confirm the installation of stove anti-tip brackets, however not inspecting for this critical safety feature may leave a potentially hidden hazard in a client’s kitchen.
 I always try to confirm the presence or absence of the bracket.
 Doing so only takes a few seconds.
-The added safety of my client and their family and pets is worth this extra few seconds of the home inspector or home owner.
+The added safety of my client and their family and pets is worth this extra few seconds of effort on my part.

-To test for the presence of an anti-tip bracket, the inspector will need to remove any stored items inside or on top of the stove/range.
+To test for the presence of an anti-tip bracket, the home inspector will need to remove any stored items inside or on top of the stove/range.
 All of the stove/oven elements or burners should be off when this test is performed.
 The inspector will then gently grasp the stove’s upper rear panel and then try to tilt the oven's top forward.
 It normally only takes a few inches of movement to verify whether the bracket is installed or lacking.
 If, after 3”, the stove can still tip out, then it’s pretty clear that the bracket is missing and the test is complete.
 The inspector will stop at that point to prevent injury to himself or to prevent any damage to the power cord or gas/LP fuel line behind the stove.
 This test should only be attempted by someone strong enough to support the stove should it continue to move once the tilting process has started.